typescript-cheatsheets/react/README.md

 ## Using Inferred Types

-Leaning on Typescript's Type Inference is great... until you realize you need a type that was inferred, and have to go back and explicitly declare types/interfaces so you can export them for reuse.
+Leaning on TypeScript's Type Inference is great... until you realize you need a type that was inferred, and have to go back and explicitly declare types/interfaces so you can export them for reuse.

 Fortunately, with `typeof`, you won't have to do that.
 Just use it on any value: